The Serengeti Plain: Fallacies that aren’t fallacies

 to transcend your stupid “lizard brain” and be

-an enlightened frontal lobe user, like the speaker.
+a frontal lobe user, like the oh-so-enlightened speaker.

 “Fallacy” implies it’s dumb because it runs against cold, hard, scintillating, pure, perfect logic.